jillansa/genetic-ai/README.md

 http://localhost:5000/

-The proyect is deploy in:
+The project is deployed in:
 http://bioinformaticawebsite.alwaysdata.net/

 Hosting by: